Press enter to skip the top menu

 Coding Exercise 3: Create an algorithm and then a programme that will make the robot move and then turn at an angle.
 In this keep the moving distance constant, but keep increasing or decreasing the angle of rotation by small amounts.
 Keep the values of the angle between 60 and 150 degrees.

-For this exercise it is recommended to use a ruler and protactor to measure out the shape of the path that the robot is to take.
+For this exercise it is recommended to use a ruler and protractor to measure out the shape of the path that the robot is to take.
 This path should be drawn full scale on a surface that the robot could subsequently travel over.
 Once the diagram is complete create an algorithm and then write the EdPy code.

 Coding Exercise 4: This exercise will extend Exercise 3 in the same way that Exercise 2 extended Exercise 1.
 Again it is a good idea to use protractor and ruler to draw the shape of the robot's path before creating the algorithm and writing the EdPy code.